-1. Regulatory Flexibility Act.
+1. Regulatory Flexibility Act

-The Regulatory Flexibility Act requires NCUA to prepare an analysis of any significant economic impact any proposed regulation may have on a substantial number of small entities (primarily those under \$50 million in assets).
-10 The proposed rule will only apply to the largest credit unions, as they are the only ones with the infrastructure and resources to securitize assets.
-Accordingly, it will not have an economic impact on small credit unions.
+The Regulatory Flexibility Act requires NCUA to prepare an analysis of any significant economic impact any proposed regulation may have on a substantial number of small entities credit unions, as they are the only ones with the infrastructure and resources to securitize assets.